Yuki512/Agentic-Architect-Challenge/component.md

 5. WebsiteScraperTool - Downloads webpage HTML into memory.
 6. UsefulContentCleaner - Removes scripts, menus, advertisements and repeated content.
 7. ConciseSummaryGuardrail - Checks the word limit, repetition and whether the summary is supported by the webpage.

+# Part 3: Practical Evaluation
+## Workflow and Agent
+1. LangGraph - Controls the nodes, passes conversation state and handles tool routes.
+2. DocumentAgent - Answers questions using the sample policy PDF, conversation history and optional tools.
+3. DeepSeek - Reads the question, prepares the answer and decides whether a calculator or date tool is required.
+## Skill